 Spring is the perfect time to enjoy a hike in our beloved Blue Ridge Mountains.
 In fact, more species of plants are found in the Blue Ridge Mountains near Asheville than in any other (similarly-sized) area in North America.
 When out on the trails this spring, you’ll discover the forest’s stunning wildflowers and other captivating floral displays, including trillium, azaleas, dogwoods, and redbuds.
 And while we’re fortunate to enjoy our own set of impressive hiking trails here at French Broad Crossing, there are plenty of others to explore nearby.
-Our friends at Explore Asheville provide an excellent list of the best hikes to experience in spring.
+Check out spectacular summit views, or see what our friends at Explore Asheville suggest as some of the best hikes to experience in spring.

 Tight lines along the river

 Known as a very popular trout destination in the Southeast, Asheville is the ideal place to go fly fishing among the idyllic mountain backdrop.
 Looking for some larger fish?
 March through May is a great time to spend on the French Broad River in search of these prized catches.
 In these cool mountain waters, you’ll find brown, rainbow, and brook trout, as well as musky and smallmouth bass.
 For a guided experience, Southern Appalachian Anglers provides professional, full-service, waded fly fishing and float trips in Asheville.